A descent principle for compactly supported extensions of functors: Introduction

 If a cd-structure is bounded in addition to being complete and regular, then the hypersheaves for the associated topology are exactly the space-valued presheaves that send $\emptyset$ to a contractible space and distinguished squares to homotopy pullback squares.
 We define a different criterion on cd-structures which makes this true, namely \textit{being compatible with a dimension function}.
 This criterion is easy to state and often easy to apply.
 We also prove the analogous statement for hypersheaves for the c-topology associated to a cd-structure.

-The inclusion $\smcomp\to \comp$ induces an equivalence between categories of sheaves of sets, which implies the equivalence of categories (A) and (B) for any complete $\infty$-category $\C$.
+Over a field of characteristic zero, the inclusion $\smcomp\to \comp$ induces an equivalence between categories of sheaves of sets, which implies the equivalence of categories (A) and (B) for any complete $\infty$-category $\C$.
 However, it can be shown that $\comp \to \span$ is \textit{not} a weakly dense morphism of sites as defined in \cite{denseness}, therefore it does not induce an equivalence of categories of set-valued sheaves.
 Nonetheless, there is an equivalence of categories of hypersheaves with values in any complete and \textit{pointed} $\infty$-category.
 Via a general construction, we define a category $\comp_0$ of which $\comp$ is a subcategory, such that in $\comp_0$ there is a morphism $X \to \emptyset$ for every compact variety $X$.
-We show that the embedding $\comp \to \comp_0$ induces an equivalence of categories of presheaves with values in a pointed $\infty$-category $\C$; this implies the equivalence for $\C$-valued hypersheaves.
+We show that the embedding $\comp \to \comp_0$ induces an equivalence of categories of presheaves with values in a cocomplete pointed $\infty$-category $\C$ that send $\emptyset$ to $*$.
+This implies the equivalence for $\C$-valued hypersheaves that send $\emptyset$ to $*$.
 Lastly we show that the inclusion $\comp_0 \to \span$ induces an equivalence again at the level of sheaves of sets, implying an equivalence of categories of hypersheaves with values in any complete $\infty$-category. \\